 I have a little story of my own.

 I stopped eating meat about 6 years ago.
 I became the worst vegetarian ever!
-I didn’t eat meat or a lot of veggies or protein either.
+I didn’t eat meat at all but I also didn’t make it a priority to get protein from other sources either.
 I literally consumed carbs and meatless processed foods.
 I did that for 2 years and started noticing gradual weight and cholesterol increase.
-I started educating myself and understanding the “what and why” and it made all the difference in the world.
+I started educating myself so I could understand my “what and why” and it made all the difference in the world.
+I also started taking B12!

 I think I am pretty safe to say we have all tried at least one diet in our lifetime so far.
 In fact, the average person tries 5 diets a year!
 However, we fall off about 2 weeks in.
 That’s because we are not starting for the right reasons.
 While we are desperately trying to lose extra pounds, we are overlooking the first essential rule and that is WHY?!